HenrikBengtsson/GSE84920.parser/README.md

 # ramani: Access Ramani et al. Hi-C Data

-This [R] package provides a shell script and an R API for working with the Ramani et al. (2017) Hi-C data sets, e.g. [GSM2254215](https://www.ncbi.nlm.nih.gov/geo/query/acc.cgi?acc=GSM2254215).
+This [R] package provides a shell script and an R API for working with the Ramani et al. (2017) Hi-C data set.

-REFERENCES:

-1. Ramani, V., Deng, X., Qiu, R., Gunderson, K. L., Steemers, F. J., Disteche, C. M., … Shendure, J. (2017).
-Massively multiplex single-cell Hi-C. Nature methods, 14(3), 263–266. doi:10.1038/nmeth.4155, [PMC5330809](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5330809/)
+The Ramani data set is published on NCBI's Gene Expression Omnibus (GEO) in the GEO series [GSE84920] \(titled 'Massively multiplex single-cell Hi-C'\).  it contains GEO samples:

+ * [GSM2254215]: Combinatorial scHi-C Library ML1
+ * [GSM2254216]: Combinatorial scHi-C Library ML2
+ * [GSM2254217]: Combinatorial scHi-C Library ML3
+ * [GSM2254218]: Combinatorial scHi-C Library PL1
+ * [GSM2254219]: Combinatorial scHi-C Library PL2
+ * [GSM2438426]: Combinatorial scHi-C Library ML4

+Except for the last sample (ML4), they are all from human and mouse cell lines that contains HeLa S3, HAP1, Patski, and primary MEF cells.

 ## R API

-This package provides functions for reading data files of the format that is used by Ramani et al. (2017).
-It also includes a small subset of these data for the purpose of illustrating and testing the different functions:
+This R package provides functions for reading the above GEO data set, and other data with the same file formats, into R.  It also includes a small subset of the ML1 data for the purpose of illustrating and testing the different functions:

 ```r
 > library(ramani)